nathanmaxwellcoaching/coaching-profiles/src/site/notes/Coaching-profiles/Will Odgers.md

 ## Log

-- high head position when breathing
+- high head position when breathing, sinking the legs